Steffeleffe/AoC2018/README.md

 <https://adventofcode.com/2018/day/8>

 Relatively simple recursive function.
-I had some trouble figuring out how to detemine the lenght of each child node, in order to parse den one at a time.
+I had some trouble figuring out how to determine the length of each child node, in order to parse den one at a time.
 Finally figured to pass a `Iterator` over the input integers, and then no problem.

 Kotlin have some really convenient functions like `List.getOrNull`, `List.sum` and `List.sumBy`.
 These makes it easy